fustyles/Ameba/README.md

 ### Goal-Referenced Evaluation
 The `task` parameter design ensures this self-evaluation has a clear reference point.
 When Gemini assesses whether to continue, it compares against the **original user intent** — not just the result of the last execution step.
 This makes workflow completion detection more accurate and reduces unnecessary redundant actions.

+### NONE Sentinel Value
+When Gemini determines a workflow is complete, it returns the exact string `"NONE"`.
+The firmware treats this as a no-op — no message is sent to the user, no further processing occurs.
+This clean termination signal avoids the common failure mode of AI agents that generate verbose "task complete" confirmations for every automated step, which would be disruptive in a background monitoring context.

 ---

+## 10. Extensible Sensor & Actuator Support

+The latest version significantly expands hardware support beyond basic GPIO, demonstrating that the prompt-driven tool architecture scales naturally to more complex peripherals.

+### Servo Motor Control (`/servo`)
+Servo control uses a reference-passed `AmebaServo` instance rather than a global singleton, making it straightforward to extend to multiple servo pins in the future.
+Angle clamping at the firmware layer (`constrain(angle, 0, 180)`) provides the same hardware safety guarantee as the existing GPIO tools.
+Undefined servo pins return a structured error JSON rather than silently failing, maintaining the system's consistent error contract.

+### DHT11 Temperature & Humidity Sensor (`/dht11`)
+The DHT11 integration handles the sensor's known failure mode — returning `NaN` on read errors — with an explicit `isnan()` check that produces a structured `dht11_read_failed` error response.
+This is fed back into the Gemini conversation history, allowing the AI to reason about sensor failures and respond naturally (e.g., "The sensor didn't respond — please check the wiring") rather than propagating silent errors downstream.

+### Consistent Tool Contract
+Both new tools follow the same JSON response contract as all existing tools: a `status` field of either `"success"` or `"error"`, a `method` field identifying the tool, and either result data or a `reason` field for failures.
+This consistency means `evaluateWorkflowContinuation()` can reason uniformly about any tool outcome, regardless of the underlying hardware type.

+---

 ## Summary

 What makes this framework truly impressive is that it implements a complete AI Agent architecture — one that would ordinarily require a cloud server — on a device where memory is measured in kilobytes and there is no OS abstraction layer.
+The latest version deepens this achievement by adding voice input, hardware RTC synchronization, servo and environmental sensor support, and a multi-task scheduling architecture, all without compromising the core design principles of prompt-driven routing, atomic execution, and layered hardware safety.
 Every design decision has a clear engineering rationale, and the system as a whole demonstrates that thoughtful prompt engineering and careful embedded systems design can produce something far greater than the sum of its parts.

 ------------------------------------------------------------